 Subscribe for real-time financial insights on Trade Target’s WhatsApp Channels

 IPO or Initial Public Offering is a process through which a private company offers its shares to the public for the first time.
-After the IPO, the company becomes a publicly listed entity and its shares are traded on stock exchanges like NSE or BSE.
+After the IPO process in India completed, the company becomes a publicly listed entity and its shares are traded on stock exchanges like NSE or BSE.

 Going public is a big milestone.
 It gives a company access to more capital, improves its brand value, and offers liquidity to early investors.
 But launching an IPO in India involves a well-defined, regulated process set by SEBI (Securities and Exchange Board of India) and the stock exchanges.

-If you are trying to understand how companies issue shares to the public, this blog breaks down the IPO process in India into 9 easy steps
+If you are trying to understand how companies issue shares to the public, in this blog we’ll breaks down IPO process in India into 9 easy steps.

-The first step is to appoint a lead manager which is also known as a book running lead manager (BRLM).
+The first step involved in ipo process is to appoint a lead manager which is also known as a book running lead manager (BRLM).
 These are registered merchant bankers, often large investment banks or financial institutions.
 Their role is to:

 - Study the company’s finances and prepare it for the IPO